-170 Analyses of Simulations
+Analyses of simulations

 We used the simulation results for eDNA to understand the characteristics of eDNA data with respect to two important areas of ecological research: estimating biodiversity and providing quantitative estimates of abundance.
 For both diversity and abundance investigations, we compare estimates across our three simulated community biomass distributions and the three amplification cases at standardized endpoint of 35 PCR cycles.

-All of the above simulations and calculations were carried out in R ver 3.5.1 [49] most prominently using packages tidyverse [50] and vegan [51]; all code and related data are available as supplementary material and at https://github.com/
+All of the above simulations and calculations were carried out in R ver 3.5.1 [35] most prominently using packages tidyverse [36] and vegan [37]; all code and related data are available as supplementary material.